Home /

 !
 Diana Lipscomb (1998), Department of Biological Sciences, George Washington University, Washington D.C.: Basics of Cladistic Analysis (PDF file).
 This tutorial briefly reviews basic cladistic methods and the various options of character analysis and dealing with multiple trees.
 Each of these topics has worked examples.

 !
 Kevin C. Nixon, L.H.
 Bailey Hortorium, Cornell University Ithaca, NY: Paleobotany in cladistics and cladistics in paleobotany: enlightenment and uncertainty.
-Review of Palaeobotany and Palynology, Volume 90, Issues 3-4, February 1996, Pages 361-373.
+In PDF, Review of Palaeobotany and Palynology, 90: 361-373.
+See also here.

 !
 Norman MacLeod, Natural History Museum, London: PalaeoMath.
 Aspects of quantitative analysis in paleontological contexts.
 Each essay (from the Palaeontological Association Newsletter since 2004) is written for the novice data analyst, especially those who always wanted to gain knowledge of this subject, but never had the opportunity to do so and haven´t managed to make much progress through self-education.
 Including some MS Excel spreadsheets providing examples and data.